Cintakins/period-tracker/README.md

 #### Problem
 The materialize select box is not working
 #### Solution
+I had put the data-target id in the wrong unordered list.

 #### Problem
 When adding 2 of the same product but in different sizes to see if they register as seperate items in the basket, they registered as only one and didn't display the sizes selected